Kron4ek/FAudio-Builds/README.md

 ## Installation

 Use **wine_setup_faudio.sh** script to install FAudio.
 And don't forget to specify path to your Wine prefix.
-Example:
+For example:

     WINEPREFIX="$HOME/some_prefix" ./wine_setup_faudio.sh